Frequently Asked Questions:

 If you attend a small group that meets during one of our weekend service times, Kid’s Ministry will be available for your child.
 Our amazing team of volunteers will lead your child as they worship, hear a lesson from the Bible, memorize scripture, pray, play games and participate in small groups themselves.

 Groups ministry provides an incredible alternative for groups that plan to meet outside of weekend services.
 We offer a childcare reimbursement plan for group leaders ONLY, who offer childcare during their group meeting.
 These group leaders hire a sitter of their choice, that is responsible to care for the children of their group in a different room of the home.
 We have also had neighbors lead groups together, where they hire a sitter to facilitate childcare at one house and the other house is where the adults meet.
 This is convenient and close by in case of an urgent need.
-Either options is the choice and responsibility of the group leader to determine.
+Either option is the choice and responsibility of the group leader to determine.

 Q: WHAT IF I DON’T LIKE THE FIRST GROUP I TRY?